 How to Create a Spray Paint Text Effect in Photoshop

 Learn how to create a spray paint text effect in Photoshop, with your letters spray-painted onto the background!
-A step-by-step tutorial for Photoshop CC and earlier.
+A step-by-step tutorial.

 In this tutorial, I'll show you how to create a simple spray-painted text effect where the letters look like they've been spray-painted onto a wall or surface.
 I'll also show you how to blend the spay paint in with the surface for a more realistic looking effect.
 And because we'll create the spray paint using nothing more than a layer effect and Photoshop's blending options, your text will remain editable even when we're done.

-I'll be using the latest version of Photoshop CC but any recent version will work.
+I'll be using the latest version of Photoshop but any recent version will work.

 Here's an example of what the spray-painted text effect will look like.
 Of course, you can use any text, background and colors you like:

 We'll start by learning how to create the main spray paint effect, and then I'll show you how to blend the letters in with the background.
 I'll also show you how to duplicate the effect to add more text to your design, and how to change the color of the paint.

 Step 1: Open your background image

 Since we're going to want to spray paint the text onto some sort of background, start by opening your background image.
 I'll use this image that I downloaded from Adobe Stock:

 Step 2: Add your text

 To add your text, select the Type Tool from the Toolbar: